Table of Contents Contents

 Mobile Home Mortgages

-While mobile home mortgages are different then traditional mortgages, you are still able to get them.
-The financing options available for a mobile home depends on the circumstance you are purchasing the home.
+While mobile home mortgages and modular home mortgages are different than traditional mortgages, you are still able to get them for one location.
+The financing options available for a mobile home depend on the circumstances in which you are purchasing the home.
 Whether you own the land or are paying a rental fee on leased land makes a difference.

 Traditional Mortgage